 Respect all student rights in the FCPS gender-identity non-discrimination regulation

-We, the parents, family and friends of Fairfax County Public School (FCPS) students, unite demanding all of our student's rights be fairly respected in the forthcoming regulation detailing how to implement the gender identity addition to the nondiscrimination policy (Policy 1450).
+We, the parents, family and friends of Fairfax County Public School (FCPS) students, unite demanding all of our student's rights be fairly respected in any regulation or policy detailing how to implement the gender identity addition to the nondiscrimination policy (Policy 1450).

 We are opposed to the way that the regulation is moving forward and has been done in a way that does not provide transparency and community involvement to address our needs and concerns.
 As such, it is currently severely flawed and is in violation of the needs and rights of very large portions of our student population.